MartinKaburu/tf-eks-cluster/gpu_slicing.md

 # Enable MIG
 nvidia-smi -mig 1

+# You can view different available MIG profiles and their IDs with, 19 below is the ID for profile "MIG 1g.5gb" with 7 total instances
+nvidia-smi mig -lgip

 # Create and configure MIG instances, ID 19 means each partition gets 1gpu and 5gb ram.
 Meaning we'd have 7 partitions per GPU.
 With 8 GPUs/Node we'd have 56 partitions per instance.
 The partition configured can be varied and different allocations used.
 nvidia-smi mig -cgi 19,19,19,19,19,19,19